 She zipped her card in the lock and quickly slipped in the room and bolted the door.
 As she leaned back on the door, sobbing, she slid slowly to the floor.
 Would this nightmare never end?

-Once she was relatively together she called the security desk.
+Once she was relatively together, she called the security desk.
 She explained that regardless of what they had told her, someone matching the description of her ex-boyfriend had just chased her back to her room.
-She realized she was starting to sound hysterical but couldn’t help it.
+She realized she was sounding hysterical but couldn’t help it.
 Before long Security Officer Scott, her room steward and the ship’s doctor were in her room.

 She accepted a sedative from the doctor.
 “He called my name.
 I know his voice.
 Why doesn’t anyone believe me?”